Dan-McElroy/Basket-API/README.md

 While Add, Edit and Remove could all theoretically be handled by one endpoint, having one for each seemed the most user-friendly option.

 Not throwing Exception for delete if Item does not already exist in the basket.

+Privatised the collection itself in IBasket as though exposing it would keep the class simple, would also expose undesirable operations to the client.